HelenGuohx/cs-interview/README.md

 # Daily tasks
-####  Make a plan
+## Make a plan
+It is always good to make plans beforehand.
+You daily plan should include
+- How many jobs to apply
+- How many coding questions to solve
+- What subject to study

+A possible plan would be
+- Apply at least 5 jobs in 2 hrs
+- Solve 3 to 5 questions in 4 hrs
+- Study Design Pattern for 3hrs

 ## Tips for applying for jobs
 - Position.
-Match your skills with jobs (Important for college students and new grads)
+Match your skills with jobs (Important for college students and new grads) (TBD)
 - Networking (Recommend)
     - Friends/classmates/professors.
 Send an email or message to them and tell them you are looking for jobs.
 Ask them for advice or referral
     - Linkedin.
         - Connect your alumni/friends/recruiters/employees in a company you are interested in.
         Expand your network by adding people you don't know but you want to know
-        - Ask your connection about who you are and why you are interested in the role and company, then ask for referral politely.
+        - Tell your connection about who you are and why you are interested in the role and company, then ask for referral politely.
         Sometimes people would love to help you just because they can feel the struggle of searching for jobs
         - Get LinkedIn Premium.
 Set your profile to be open.
 It will boost your chance to let recruiter know you.
         - Search people tagged by "#hiring" and connect with them or send them inMail.